 - Employee death

-- Employee becoming entitled to Medicare
+- Employee eligibility for Medicare

 - Small business bankruptcy